Company registration details and Group

-Photography, video and audio recordings for events, workshops, podcasts etc.
+Photography, video, and audio recordings for events, workshops, podcasts etc.

-When someone attends or participates in conferences, events, workshops, receptions, training sessions, podcasts, stakeholder engagement events and exhibitions organised by us and/or by our partners, we (and/or our partners) may take photographs and/or record videos.
+When someone attends or participates in conferences, events, workshops, receptions, training sessions, podcasts, stakeholder engagement events and exhibitions organized by us and/or by our partners, we (and/or our partners) may take photographs and/or record videos.
 It is likely that personal identifiable data will be made publicly available and transferred globally (by us and/or by our partners), as a result.

 Photographs and videos of children

 We may through our Corporate Social Responsibility activities record photographs and videos of children.
 Whenever we do so, the participating school/(s) will always be given release forms for parents to sign on behalf of the children.
-Scenarios may include schools, community, exhibitions, stakeholder engagement events and training.
+Scenarios may include schools, community, exhibitions, stakeholder engagement events, and training.

-How we use your photograph, videos and audio recordings
+How we use your photograph, videos, and audio recordings

 - Producing reports and PR materials

-- Developing webpages and html recap emails
+- Developing webpages and HTML recap emails

 - Social media and video communications (including YouTube)